alldayevanday/Collabrify-HTML5-Guidlines/README.md

 Dependencies
 -----------
 All dependencies must be documented.
 You may use NPM and/or Bower.
-All dependency code, regardless of it is obtained from should be considered source.
+All dependency code, regardless of how it is obtained from should be considered source.

 Manually downloading and linking to dependencies is highly discouraged.